andrew-pyle/bookmarker/README.md

 - Refactor
   - (none)
 - Curriculum
-  - ??
+  - Using string functions to parse a TSV row

 1. [ ] Module 3 — Streams & Files

 - Design
-  - Bookmark: URL, Notes, Date Created
+  - Bookmark: URL, Notes
   - Bookmark is a `vector<string>`
   - Persistent data with TSV file
 - New Features